spekframework/spek/README.md

 **Q: Is Kotlin a BDD or a TDD framework?**
-<br/>Spek in Belgian means Bacon, so you could think of it as a Bacon Driven Development framework.
+<br/>Spek in Dutch means Bacon, so you could think of it as a Bacon Driven Development framework.
 Being serious for a
 moment though, we (at least the original author) believe that there is a false distinction in frameworks around what TDD or BDD is.
 Unit tests are ultimately about defining the specifications of your system.
 As such, Spek is merely a specification framework if it can be called anything.
 For more information read [What BDD has taught me](http://hadihariri.com/2012/04/11/what-bdd-has-taught-me/)